-As illustrated in Figure 3.4.1a, groundwater moves along flow paths of varying lengths from areas of recharge to areas of discharge within a groundwater basin.
-In his landmark papers, Toth (1962, 1963) was among the first to conceptualize and demonstrate that large groundwater systems are comprised of groundwater flow paths of different spatial and time scales.
+As illustrated in Figure 3.4a, groundwater moves along flow paths of varying lengths from areas of recharge to areas of discharge within a groundwater basin.
+Toth (1962, 1963) was among the first to conceptualize and demonstrate that large groundwater systems are comprised of groundwater flow paths of different spatial and time scales.
 Toth (1963) classified the different scales of groundwater flow paths as local, intermediate, and regional, which can be defined as:

-- At the local scale, groundwater flow paths remain relatively shallow, recharge and discharge areas are adjacent to each other, and groundwater travel times are on the order of days or years. - At the intermediate scale, groundwater flow paths can travel through multiple formations, recharge and discharge areas are separated by one or more topographic high and low, and groundwater travel times are on the order of decades or centuries. - At the regional scale, groundwater flow paths can cross an entire basin, recharge areas are along groundwater divides, discharge areas lie at the bottom of major drainage basins, and groundwater travel times are on the order of millennia.
+- At the local scale, groundwater flow paths remain relatively shallow, recharge and discharge areas are adjacent to each other, and groundwater travel times are on the order of days or years. - At the intermediate scale, groundwater flow paths can travel through multiple formations, recharge and discharge areas are separated by one or more topographic highs and lows, and groundwater travel times are on the order of decades or centuries.

+• At the regional scale, groundwater flow paths can cross an entire basin, recharge areas are along groundwater divides, discharge areas lie at the bottom of major drainage basins, and groundwater travel times are on the order of millennia.

-As a result of their relatively large grid cells, which are typical 1 mile by 1 mile, and their relatively thick model layers, which are typically the thickness of an entire aquifer, groundwater availability models are inherently better constructed to represent regional and intermediate scale groundwater flow than shallow, local-scale groundwater flow.
-This problem with accurately representing surface water-groundwater interaction in the groundwater availability models is concisely stated by Mace and others (2007):
+As a result of relatively large grid cells, which are typical 1 mile by 1 mile, and relatively thick model layers that are typically the thickness of an entire aquifer, groundwater availability models are constructed to better simulate regional-scale and intermediate-scale groundwater flow than shallower, local-scale groundwater flow.
+The potential problem with accurately representing surface water-groundwater interaction in the groundwater availability models is concisely explained by Mace and others (2007):